gokulsg/CNN-cifar10-pytorch/README.md

 # CNN-cifar10-pytorch
-This repository contatins code for Classifying the images using CNN
+This repository contatins code for classifying the images using CNN

+Dataset: cifar10